Get A Quotation!

-An estimated 500 deaths and nearly 11,000 injuries occur within the domestic setting, according to these statistics.
-A small investment, about the price of installing a smoke detector or carbon monoxide detector will allow you to instantly respond to any threat to your home and family.
+According to these statistics, an estimated 500 deaths and nearly 11,000 injuries occur within the domestic setting.
+A small investment about the price of installing a smoke detector or carbon monoxide detector will allow you to instantly respond to any threat to your home and family.

 Fire and Carbon Monoxide Risks

-Some people believe they’ll be able to smell or see smoke and flames well before it becomes a danger however the reality is that fires can happen when you least expect it such as in the middle of night when everyone is asleep or in inaccessible area in your house where it could spread unnoticed.
+Some people believe they’ll be able to smell or see smoke and flames well before it becomes a danger; however, the reality is that fires can happen when you least expect it, such as in the middle of the night when everyone is asleep or in an inaccessible area in your house where it could spread unnoticed.
 Fires have the capacity to start and spread very quickly.

 The Invisible threat: Carbon monoxide

-Carbon monoxide also known as CO is an elusive threat and gas produced by fuel-burning devices or fixtures such as a furnace or water heaters.
-Due to these fuel burning devices not properly venting, carbon monoxide could start to buildup in your home.
-In an attempt to make a home as secure as possible they can in fact be sealed in such a way which reduces air flow from the interior and exterior of the house.
+Carbon monoxide, also known as CO, is an elusive threat and gas produced by fuel-burning devices or fixtures such as a furnace or water heaters.
+Due to these fuel-burning devices not properly venting, carbon monoxide could start buildup in your home.
+In an attempt to make a home as secure as possible, they can, in fact, be sealed in such a way which reduces airflow from the interior and exterior of the house.
 A garage attached to the house where there is a car can allow carbon monoxide into the building.
 Carbon monoxide is very dangerous as it’s a gas which consumes oxygen from the air and produces toxic compounds in your body when inhaled.